-The HRCG&N Committee reviews directors' and officers' compensation once a year, and makes its recommendations to the Board.
+The HRCG&N Committee reviews directors' and officers' compensation once a year and makes its recommendations to the Board.
 To make its recommendations, the HRCG&N Committee takes into account the types of compensation and the amounts paid to directors and officers in comparable publicly-traded Canadian companies.

-Board members (except for Mr. Owen upon his appointment to CEO in October, 2015) are compensated for serving as directors of the Corporation and as Chairs or members of committees of the Board through a combination of stock options, cash compensation consisting of retainer fees and meeting fees, and reimbursement of reasonable related expenses.
+Board members, other than the CEO, are compensated for serving as directors of the Corporation and as Chairs or members of committees of the Board through a combination of stock options, cash compensation consisting of retainer fees and meeting fees, and reimbursement of reasonable related expenses.
 Specific details of the compensation of directors are provided under the heading, "Compensation of Directors".